 Rare earth elements play an essential role in our national defense.
-The military uses night-vision goggles, precision-guided weapons, communications equipment, GPS equipment, batteries and other defense electronics.
+The military uses night-vision goggles, precision-guided weapons, communications equipment, GPS equipment, batteries, and other defense electronics.
 These give the United States military an enormous advantage.
-Rare earth metals are key ingredients for making the very hard alloys used to make armored vehicles and projectiles that shatter upon impact in thousands of sharp fragments.
+Rare earth metals are key ingredients for making the very hard alloys used in armored vehicles and projectiles that shatter upon impact.

-Substitutes can be used for rare earth elements in some defense applications; however, those subsitutes are usually not as effective and that diminishes military superiority.
-Several uses of rare earth elements are summarized in the table below (5).
+Substitutes can be used for rare earth elements in some defense applications; however, those substitutes are usually not as effective and that diminishes military superiority.
+Several uses of rare earth elements are summarized in the accompanying table .

 Are These Elements Really "Rare"?

-The most abundant rare earth elements are cerium, yttrium, lanthanum and neodymium (2).
-They have average crustal abundances that are similar to commonly used industrial metals such as chromium, nickel, zinc, molybdenum, tin, tungsten and lead (1).
+The most abundant rare earth elements are cerium, yttrium, lanthanum and neodymium .
+They have average crustal abundances that are similar to commonly used industrial metals such as chromium, nickel, zinc, molybdenum, tin, tungsten, and lead .
 Again, they are rarely found in extractable concentrations.

 History of Rare Earth Production and Trade